 Causes of Syncope

 Syncope (fainting) has many causes.
-Sometimes it is not serious.
-In other cases, syncope is a sign of a heart problem.
+Sometimes it's not serious.
+In other cases, it's a sign of a heart problem.
 But treatment can help

 When syncope is not serious

 Most causes of syncope are not serious and may include:

 Strong feelings, such as anxiety or fear.
 A nerve signal may briefly change your heart rate and lower your blood pressure too much.

 Standing for too long.
 Standing may cause blood to pool in your legs.
 When this happens, your brain may not get all the blood it needs.